-So, you want to have your home remodeled.
-You have talked to a contractor, talked to your friends, who have had their homes remodeled, and you have even contemplated doing the remodel work yourself.
+So, you want to have your home remodeled, kitchen and bath updated, space added or a complete renovation of your home?
+You have talked to a contractor, talked to your friends who have had their homes remodeled, and you have even contemplated doing the remodel work yourself.

 Information and advice you find on the internet can also be misleading.
-Is the information you are searching based on your locality?
+Is the information you are researching based on your locality and does it take in mind the quality of construction of your home?
 Weather, building and safety codes, frost depth, window pressure, costs, availability etc. varies greatly from region to region.
 Consider who wrote the information and are they trying to convince you to buy something that they offer?
 Do they have the credentials to advise others on home remodeling?
-There is a difference between “getting the job done” and “a job done professionally.”
+There is a difference between “getting the job done” versus “a job done professionally.”

 And why does it cost so much to remodel?
-During new construction, where there is nothing to demolish and haul off, no adults, children, or pets to consider the safety of while the work is in progress, and there is no existing material (flooring for example) that needs to be seamlessly matched, the process of estimating, scheduling, and construction is easier to see.
-During remodeling, however, there are variables that add to the time and costs of production.
+During new construction, where there is nothing to demolish and haul off; no adults, children, or pets to consider the safety of while the work is in progress; and there is no existing material (flooring, stucco, wall texture for example) that needs to be seamlessly matched, the process of estimating, scheduling, and construction is more straight forward.
+During remodeling however, there are many variables that add to the time and costs of production.

-Below is a list of contractor costs on a remodeling estimate:
+Below is a partial list of contractor costs, some obvious others less so, on a remodeling estimate: